 Why Do SD Cards Have So Many Names?

-As this includes all cards with storage space in excess of 2 GB, most SD cards you see in use today will have one of these suffixes attached to their names.
-MicroSDHC cards are the most prevalent, with the top-capacity versions being SDXC cards.
+As this includes all cards with storage space over 2 GB, most SD cards you see in use today will have one of these suffixes attached to their names.
+Micro SDHC cards are the most prevalent, with the top-capacity versions being SDXC cards.

-As mobile devices grew more and more popular, it became clear that the future of computing had to target that segment.
-But SD memory cards, even miniSD cards, were too large for the rapidly shrinking cell phone.
+As mobile devices grew increasingly popular, it became clear that the future of computing had to target that segment.
+But SD memory cards, even Mini SD cards, were too large for the rapidly shrinking cell phone.
 So a new standard had to be developed.

 As the first Motorola phone rolled out with the brand new TF card, interest rose in the technology.
-The SD Association ultimately acquired the standard, rechristening it to the MicroSD card.
+The SD Association ultimately acquired the standard, rechristening it to the Micro SD card.

 This resulted in the release of the world’s smallest memory cards, suitable for use with gadgets of all kinds.
-Apart from Android and iOS smartphones, microSD cards were adopted by things like video game consoles and dashcams.
+Apart from Android and iOS smartphones, Micro SD cards were adopted by things like video game consoles and dashcams.

-So Are MicroSD Cards Different?
+How Are Micro SD Cards Different?

-MicroSD cards and TF cards have the same functionality.
-Most of the SD cards in use today are actually microSD cards, thanks to the popularity of smartphones and digital cameras.
+Micro SD cards and TF cards have the same functionality.
+Most of the SD cards used today are Micro SD cards, thanks to the popularity of smartphones and digital cameras.

-A TF memory card is simply an older version of the microSD, with generally lower capacity.
-They use the same SD card slot – any card reader (including internal card readers in laptops) that accepts a microSD card will accept a TF card as well without any issues.
+A TF memory card is simply an older version of the Micro SD, with generally lower capacity.
+They use the same SD card slot – any card reader (including internal card readers in laptops) that accepts a Micro SD card will also take a TF card without any issues.

-MicroSD cards will usually demonstrate better performance than TF cards, just because they are still being continuously developed by SDA.
-Be it storage capacity or read-write speeds, microSD cards have come a long way, leaving the older TF cards in the dust.
+Micro SD cards will usually perform better than TF cards because SDA is continuously developing them.
+Be it storage capacity or read-write speeds, Micro SD cards have come a long way, leaving the older TF cards in the dust.

 Can You Still Buy TF Cards?

-It is very difficult to find an SD card without the official microSD branding today.
-The introduction of HC and XC memory cards completely transformed the market, and most memory cards you can buy today have storage capacities in excess of 8 GB.
+Finding an SD card without the official Micro SD branding today is difficult.
+The introduction of HC and XC memory cards completely transformed the market, and most memory cards you can buy today have storage capacities of over 8 GB.

 As such, there’s no reason for any manufacturer to continue selling outdated TF cards, which were released before high-capacity memory cards were a thing.
 The only way to get a TF card today is if you already own one from its initial launch.

-TF cards are just the name of an early iteration of the microSD card.
+TF cards are just the name of an early iteration of the Micro SD card.
 It uses the same slot, works the same way, and even has a similar form factor.

 The only difference lies in technical specifications.
-This is because microSD cards have continued to get updates by the SD association, while the only TF cards in circulation are the ones sold in the early days.
+This is because Micro SD cards have continued to get updates from the SD association, while the only TF cards in circulation are the ones sold in the early days.

 If you still possess a TF card, you can continue using it with any smartphone or card reader without any hassle.
-Keep in mind though that their performance is not going to be on par with any modern microSD card, and it would be a good idea to upgrade.
+However, remember that their performance will not be on par with any modern Micro SD card, and it would be a good idea to upgrade.